5 Favorite French TV Talk Shows to Keep You in the Know

 Where to watch it: You can watch quite a bit of the show on its official YouTube channel.

 “Vivement dimanche” (Can’t Wait Until Sunday)

 Known for its red couch where guests sit, “Vivement dimanche” invites celebrities to discuss their most recent endeavors in addition to their backgrounds and rise to fame.
 This talk show is a lot of fun because you get to know some of your favorite celebrities while keeping abreast of the best new art and entertainment projects.

-Where to watch it: The France 2 website posts clips and full episodes on their website and the host, Michel Drucker, posts full episodes on his blog.
+Where to watch it: The host, Michel Drucker, posts full episodes on his blog.
 Searching YouTube for the show’s title reveals a large collection (from various YouTubers) of full episodes and clips.

 “Touche pas à mon poste” (Don’t Touch My TV)

 This daily news show, hosted by Cyril Hanouna, broadcasts every day on Direct 8 (D8) at 6:45 p.m.
 The moderators, along with two or three celebrity guests, discuss the most shocking and surprising news and photos from the day.
 The guests spend time discussing their own lives as well—and usually end up getting teased by the moderators!

 Where to watch it: Direct 8 posts clips and full episodes on their website.
 You can also find full episodes on YouTube by running a search for the title.